-BMW TCU module is located in the trunk area, but fault codes stored in the TCU can be read via the OBD-II port under the dashboard.
+BMW TCU module is located in the trunk area, but fault codes stored in the TCU can be read via the OBD-II port under the dashboard and a full system scanner.
 BMW TCU module contains the Bluetooth module.

 A defective TCU module can prevent your phone from connecting to the car via Bluetooth.
-TCU and your Bluetooth handset communicate with each other via the antenna connected to the TCU.
+TCU and your Bluetooth handset communicate via the antenna connected to the TCU.

 When your BMW TCU module fails, you may notice:

 - SOS malfunction message on iDrive screen.

 If you are experiencing problems, a good starting point is to read fault codes from the TCU module.

 If any code shows PRESENT status, the problem needs to be fixed before the code can be cleared.

 What you will need

 For this step, you will need a diagnostic scanner capable of reading and clearing codes from the BMW TCU module.